srinivasan-vasu/Udacity-CarND-Capstone/README.md

 ## Traffic Light Detection Node

 The traffic light detection node is implemented in 'tl_detector.py'.
-Its purpose is to detect traffic light RED, GREEN, YELLOW and publish RED light waypoint.
+Its purpose is to detect traffic light colours {RED, GREEN, YELLOW} and publish {RED} light waypoints.
 The node subscribes to the following topics.

 | Topics | Description |
 | - | - |